AaltoSciComp/scicomp-docs/scicomp/ssh.rst

 triton:/m/cs/scratch/some_file .`` directly, by using the ``triton`` alias.
 Note that the Triton rule uses the name ``kosh`` which is defined in the first part of the file.
-The ``IdentityFile`` parameter is necessary only if you have a none default key name (like the one indicated).
+The ``IdentityFile`` parameter is necessary only if you have a non-default key name (like the one indicated).

 ..
   The purpose of this document is to describe how to use ssh such that